ChilliCream/graphql-workshop/docs/1-creating-a-graphql-server-project.md

   - [Adding GraphQL](#adding-graphql)
   - [Adding Mutations](#adding-mutations)
   - [Summary](#summary)

 # Create a new GraphQL server project
+1. Make sure that you have installed .NET 6 SDK before you start.
+In order to download and install the SDK head over to https://dot.net
+1. Next install the Hot Chocolate templates
+   1. `dotnet new -i HotChocolate.Templates`
 1. Create a new project for our GraphQL Server.
    1. `dotnet new sln -n ConferencePlanner`
-   1. `dotnet new web -n GraphQL`
+   1. `dotnet new graphql -n GraphQL`
    1. `dotnet sln add GraphQL`
 1. Add a new folder `Data` where we want to place all our database related code.
    1. `mkdir GraphQL/Data`